natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-04-day-sixtythree.markdown

 ![fecal sample](/assets/blog_photos/190204/Fecal_sample.jpg)

+The more solid material that sank to the bottom of the beaker is what will be investigated further - for example, are there any fish bones such as otoliths?
+So, Greg is getting the sample ready by removing the liquid above.

 All in all we are learning more and more about whale ecology here at Palmer Station.

 ![Searching for whales](/assets/blog_photos/190204/Searching_For_Whales_Keri.jpg)

-Thanks, Keri for the great photo of Logan and Greg searching for whales (below).
+Thanks, Keri for the great photo of Logan and Greg searching for whales (above).